osqp/osqp/docs/interfaces/python.rst

 The arguments :code:`P` and :code:`A` are scipy sparse matrices in CSC format.
 Matrix :code:`P` can be either complete or just the upper triangular part.
 OSQP will make use of only the upper triangular part.
-If they are sparse matrices are in another format, the interface will attemp to convert them.
+If they are sparse matrices are in another format, the interface will attempt to convert them.
 There is no need to specify all the arguments.

 The keyword arguments :code:`**settings` specify the solver settings.
 The allowed parameters are defined in :ref:`solver_settings`.